-Indeed, the public does not currently have an ability to easily evaluate any aspect of the particular coordination reflected in the requested records.
+Indeed, the public does not currently have an ability to easily evaluate any aspect of the particular, 'innovative' legal strategy to impose rules of major economic significance through the backdoor, reflected in the requested records.
 We are also unaware of any previous release to the public of these or similar records.
 See Cmty.
 Legal Servs. v.
 HUD, 405 F.Supp.2d 553, 560 (D. Pa.
 2005) (because requested records "clarify important facts" about agency policy, "the CLS request would likely shed light on information that is new to the interested public.").
 As the Ninth Circuit observed in McClellan Ecological Seepage Situation v.
 Carlucci, 835 F.2d 1282, 1286 (9th Cir.
 1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations".

-Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of this described coordination.
+Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of this described innovative strategy.
 The public is always well served when it knows how the government conducts its activities.
-Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about the potential conflicts of interest and recusal obligations of non-career appointees.
+Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about the Agency's interaction with pressure groups seeking to influence Agency decision making.